Ever wanted to run an Ad on YouTube? This blog post will give you a free, detailed guide on how to run YouTube Ads.

 The next main section of YouTube Ads is the Ad Group Section.

 How to Run YouTube Ads: The Ad Group Section

 The Campaign covers global settings are broad targeting options, like country.

 The Ad Group is where you get to really dial into who your customers are and how you want to target.

 There are several ways to target your ads, and it's important to keep in mind these are both/and types of targeting.
 This means that if you target let's say Women between 35-45 under demographics and a keyword of say “platform sneakers,” your ad will only show to people who fit BOTH of those criteria.
 So it's important to keep that in mind.

-There are 5 ways you can target on Google Ads.
+There are 5 ways you can target on Google Ads, broken into 2 sections.

 Google Groups it this way.
 People and Content: